afrdmn/hugo-twenty-twenty-forestry/content/about/_index.md

 The first issue on the eve of the 2000 election was a bound magazine.
 All subsequent editions have been in newspaper format.

 **In 2016 the publication went completely dark.
-A strange time for a progressive paper to go "lights out" amid a progressive resurgence in American politics.
+A strange time for a progressive paper to go “lights out” amid a progressive resurgence in American politics.
 Not to mention the emergence of a real threat to the very nature of American democracy and the existence of a multi-racial democracy.
 The demise of _The Cornell Progressive_ speaks to the disarray that can sometimes plague politics on the left.
 But we can change that.**

 In 2021, _The Cornell Progressive_ is up and running again.
 We have a lot of work to do — to pressure lawmakers to stand up to the dominance of the corporate elites in American life and to channel the energy of young people into sustainable movements and policy achievements.